femrek/spring_sale_manager/README.md

 - Docker has to be installed on your machine.
 - After running the docker compose command, the database must be created by executing `db_structure_public_scheme.sql` file.
+- Create a text file named `db_credential.txt` in the root directory of the project.
+Write the database password for postgres user directly.
+- Create a text file named `jwt_secret.txt` in the root directory of the project.
+Write the secret key for JWT directly.

 Run the following command in the root directory of the project.